ammarihsann/automation-SMTP-server-localhost/README.md

 - IP addresses to add to Postfix `mynetworks` (e.g., `192.168.100.0/24`)
 - Domain for Roundcube configuration (e.g., `debian.smofi`)
 - Server IP for Apache configuration (e.g., `192.168.100.81`)

-### Example

-When prompted for inputs, enter the values as shown in the example below: